-Hypoglycemia, or low blood sugar, is a common problem among Yorkie puppies.
+Hypoglycemia, or low blood sugar, is a common health issue among Yorkie puppies.
 It is most common in puppies aged 5 weeks to 4 months.

 Why Yorkies Are Prone To Hypoglycemia